 Related: Best Motherboard

 Note that we’re likely to see some new motherboards hitting shelves in the coming months which should see you able to push frame rates even further.
-Intel’s rumoured to be unveiling its 9th generation of processors next month, so your new 9th Gen CPU will be (you’d hope) significantly better than a 7th Gen Core i9.
+Intel’s new 9th generation i9 CPU is also likely to give these benchmark results a boost.
+Once we’ve finished our testing process, we’ll be able to let you know for certain.

 Related: Intel 9th gen